nalves599/bling-bank-sirs-project/README.md

 ## Installation

-To see the project in action, it is necessary to setup a virtual environment, with 3 TODO: networks and 4 machines.
+To see the project in action, it is necessary to setup a virtual environment, with 3 networks and 3 machines.

-n order to install the multiple machines, a guide was provided [here](https://github.com/tecnico-sec/a39-diogo-nuno-tomas/tree/master/infra).
+In order to install the multiple machines, a guide was provided [here](https://github.com/tecnico-sec/a39-diogo-nuno-tomas/tree/master/infra).

 The following diagram shows the networks and machines: